-End of the World Garden is a unique and ambitious artist-led project.
-A two-acre forest garden site in Cornwall, cultivated over the last twelve years by artist Paul Chaney (paulchaney.co.uk).
-The project opened in 2016 as a collaborative platform for artist residencies, durational trans-disciplinary research, and residential seminars exploring land use and post-capital futures.
-The site will host a diverse programme of public events, practical workshops in off-grid living, horticulture, ecology, and participatory art commissions.
+End of the World Garden is a two-acre forest garden and horticultural facility in Cornwall UK, cultivated over the last fifteen years by artist Paul Chaney.
+The project opened to a limited public in 2016 as a platform for durational transdisciplinary research exploring dark ecologies, late capitalist land politics, and post collapse agrarian futurisms.
+The site hosts a programme of residential seminars, public events, practical workshops, and artist's residencies.

 Inclusivity, learning, and participation are important elements of the EotWG ethos.
 Far from simply providing another anonymous institutional space, EotWG will invite visitors and contributors to actively engage with the site, living off-grid during events, participating in seasonal activities under the guidance of experienced horticulturalists, and contributing to food preparation and outdoor cooking under the guidance of professional chefs.
-This hands-on approach will provide the experiential ground for ongoing trans-disciplinary explorations, a combination of discursive and practical engagement successfully piloted by Chaney’s summer 2016 Critical Camps programme at Kestle Barton Rural Centre for Contemporary Arts (kestlebarton.co.uk).
-Pilot activities took place at the EotWG site throughout 2016, including a ‘soundcamp’, open days, a volunteer week, and reading groups.
+This hands-on approach will provide the experiential ground for ongoing transdisciplinary explorations, a combination of theoretical and practical engagement.

 Or use the form to join our mailing list